joaquin-labrador/RentalMovieAPI/README.md

-it's a API REST based on the idea of an online movie rental system
+it's a API REST CRUD based on the idea of an online movie rental system, use a SQL data base (mySQL)

 # Developer: *Joaquin Labrador 👨‍💻*